bmaglll/unifi-cams/README.md

 ## Features

 - **Camera Dashboard** — GTK4 + GStreamer GUI with GPU-accelerated live RTSPS streams.
 Toggle cameras on/off, launch PIP windows, all from one panel.
-- **Motion Notifications** — Webhook server receives UniFi Protect motion events and sends desktop notifications with camera thumbnails.
+- **Motion Notifications** — Webhook server receives UniFi Protect events and sends desktop notifications with camera thumbnails.
 Click to open a live PIP stream.
+Supports any event type available in the Protect controller (motion, person, vehicle, package, etc.).
 - **PIP Streams** — Floating picture-in-picture windows via mpv, launchable from the dashboard or notifications.

 ## Screenshots